What is Evidence-Based Treatment for Drug & Alcohol Addiction?

 Cognitive Behavioral Therapy for All Addictions

 Drug therapies, however, are not effective on their own.
-Although they may make withdrawal symptoms less difficult, it works best when combined with cognitive behavioral therapy (CBT).
+Although they may make withdrawal symptoms less difficult, it works best when combined with cognitive-behavioral therapy (CBT).
 CBT focuses on leaving behind dysfunctional thought patterns and risky actions.
-It is an effective therapeutic approach for those with co-occurring disorder such as mood disorders (depression, PTSD, anxiety and bipolar disorder).
+It is an effective therapeutic approach for those with a co-occurring disorder such as mood disorders (depression, PTSD, anxiety, and bipolar disorder).
 The goal is to remove self-defeating thoughts and transform them into positive thoughts and actions.
 Therapists work with patients to find positive and effective stress coping skills that don’t rely on substance abuse.
 CBT is often a short-term therapy that addresses immediate problems.
 There are some new, innovative therapies that work in conjunction with CBT.

 “The importance of translating scientific advances in disease-specific interventions into clinical practice has been emphasized throughout the health care system, largely stemming from the consistent observation of a wide gap between research and practice.”
 (Health Policy.
 2010 Oct; 97(2-3): 93–104).
 That’s why so many certified treatment facilities make EBT a priority over all other therapies.
 By working with doctors and therapists well-versed in EBT, our patients are able to both benefit from current research.